Pumgranarchive/plugin/README.md

 $ npm start                     # or: env UV_THREADPOOL_SIZE=100 node server.js
 ```

-This will start a lightweight development server with webpack : **http://localhost:3000**.
+This will start a lightweight development server (webpack dev server) on **http://localhost:3000** (with live hot reloading).

 ### How to build (production mode) ?

 ```shell
 $ npm run build                # or: env UV_THREADPOOL_SIZE=100 webpack --production
 ```
+(think to delete the comments of line 6 of the html file to see all styles of the pumgrana app.)

 ## Chrome